thelilylang/lily/FEATURES_TODO.md

 - [ ] Check the visibility of the field data type (linkage) -> analysis
 - [ ] Support of recursive data type -> analysis
 - [ ] Support of generic record -> analysis
+- [x] Support of record call
+- [ ] Make a register of all operators on this record -> analysis

 #### Codegen (LLVM)